 Ripping a car seat out of the car with his bare hands.

 A more subtle one: Matrix is impeded by a padlock and chains, so he just rips them off.

 Lifting a phone booth with Sully still inside.

 Chewing the Scenery: Vernon Wells, the actor who plays Bennett, practically uses the climactic knife fight as chewing gum!
 "You're a dead man John!
 A dead man!", or "How does it feel to be a dying man, John?"
 Even his understated lines like "I told them I'd do it for free" chew the scenery.

 Conservation of Ninjutsu: Dozens, if not hundreds of soldiers, and not one of them can take a decent aimed shot against the guy standing in the middle of a wide open garden shooting at them with a machine gun that should be braced on its bipod in order to fire accurately — no problem for Matrix.
 The wussy boss bad guy takes several minutes of dodging and fire-trading before he makes the kill.
 The Dragon nearly kills Matrix himself.
 Oh, and by the end of the film, Matrix's apparently killed everybody on the island.

-Distressed Damsel: Jenny, but hardly a hopeless example of the trope.
+Damsel in Distress: Jenny, but hardly a hopeless example of the trope.
 Using her own resourcefulness she's able to free herself from her confinement — if not, Bennett would have cut her throat before Matrix even got near her.

 Excuse Plot: Not unexpected being that it's part of the Schwarzenegger oeuvre, but a particularly notable example — the movie doesn't even pretend it's going to have anything to do with the whole "kill the Prime Minister / President / whatever of Val Verde to get your daughter back" stuff.
 This has the rather amusing result that pretty much every scene with Arius before the climax basically involves him sitting around waiting for Matrix to show up and kill him even if he doesn't realize it.